Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 RBAC is Additive Only

 There are no deny rules.
 If you want to restrict something, simply don’t grant it.
 Whatever isn’t listed, isn’t allowed.
-This also means if a user has multiple bindings, all permissions are combined — you can’t take something away with a second binding.
+If a user has multiple bindings, all permissions are combined — you can’t take something away with a second binding.

 Built-in ClusterRoles